A peek at Amyris Inc. (AMRS): Who has invested in It?

 Amyris Inc. (AMRS): Who are the competitors?

 The company’s main competitors (and peers) include FutureFuel Corp.
-(FF) that is trading 68.70% up over the past 12 months.
-TOTAL SE (TOT) is -6.99% down on the 1-year trading charts.
+(FF) that is trading 87.35% up over the past 12 months.
+TOTAL SE (TOT) is 7.93% up on the 1-year trading charts.
 Short interest in the company’s stock has fallen -0.54% from the last report on Dec 30, 2020 to stand at a total of 24.04 million short shares sold with a short interest ratio of 4.11.